vvaltchev/tilck/README.md

 configurations (bios boot, efi boot, direct (multi)boot with QEMU's -kernel option, etc.).

-#### Tests
-Tilck has **unit tests**, **kernel self tests**, **traditional system tests** (passive, using the syscall interface) and **automated interactive system tests** all in the same repository, completely integrated with its build system.
-In addition, there's full code coverage support and useful scripts for generating HTML reports (see the [coverage] guide).
-Finally, Tilck is fully integrated with `Azure Pipelines`, which validates each push with builds and test runs in a variety of configurations.
-The integration with `CodeCov` for checking online the coverage is another nice perk.

 #### Motivation
 The reason for having the above mentioned features is to offer its users and potential contributors a really **nice** experience, avoiding any kind of